 There are a number of ways that these federal agencies could improve financial protections for consumers.

 - Wartime veterans with limited means age 65 or older, and veterans with certain disabilities, are eligible for VA’s pension benefit.
 These veterans are among the most vulnerable to financial exploitation.
 Scams that target them include selling bad investment advice and charges for services that should be free.
-Centrally collecting and analyzing information, such as complaints made against companies, could help the VA counter these scams and help law enforcement.
+By including warnings to veterans on certain documents, such as electronic or paper applications, VA could better warn veterans of exploitation risk.

 - Elder financial exploitation—the illegal or improper use of an older adult's funds or property—has society-wide repercussions.
-Federal agencies have been working to increase public awareness of elder financial exploitation, but a nationwide approach by the multiagency Elder Justice Coordinating Council to educating the public could help address these abusive financial practices.
+Federal agencies have been working to increase public awareness of elder financial exploitation, but there is limited information on the nature and extent of the problem.
+The Department of Health and Human Services could work with state agencies to improve data on these abusive financial practices.

 - Some companies that offer financial products and services—such as credit cards and loan servicing—may engage in practices that pose financial risks to consumers.
 For example, companies may obscure the costs of a product or use lending practices that can trap consumers in a cycle of debt.
 The CFPB is responsible for watching out for consumers and monitors complaints, analyzes market data, and conducts outreach to inform its regulations.
 However, while CFPB collects a wide range of market intelligence, it could better identify the most significant risks to consumers.